New Plymouth Elementary School serves 435 students in grades Prekindergarten-5.

-The percentage of students achieving proficiency in math is 46% (which is higher than the Idaho state average of 45%) for the 2018-19 school year.
-The percentage of students achieving proficiency in reading/language arts is 55% (which is equal to the Idaho state average of 55%) for the 2018-19 school year.
+The percentage of students achieving proficiency in math is 48% (which is higher than the Idaho state average of 40%) for the 2020-21 school year.
+The percentage of students achieving proficiency in reading/language arts is 63% (which is higher than the Idaho state average of 54%) for the 2020-21 school year.

 The teacher population of 20 teachers has grown by 5% over five school years.